s-keshri/villa-booking-etl-pipeline/README.md

 1. A guest opens the website on their phone or laptop
 2. They browse 3 villas, pick dates, enter their details, and confirm a booking
 3. That interaction creates clean, structured records across 4 PostgreSQL tables — atomically, with no possibility of double-booking
+4. The guest instantly receives a branded HTML confirmation email with full booking details
-4. The data is immediately queryable via SQL for revenue, occupancy, and guest analytics
+5. The data is immediately queryable via SQL for revenue, occupancy, and guest analytics

 Every piece of this is deployed and running right now.
-You can make a booking and watch it appear in the database.
+You can make a booking and watch it appear in the database — and in your inbox.

 ---